Cliff Edwards: Early life and musical career

 In 1924, Edwards performed as the headliner at the Palace, the pinnacle of his vaudeville success.
 That year he also featured in George and Ira Gershwin's first Broadway musical Lady Be Good, alongside Fred and Adele Astaire.
 As a recording artist, his hits included "Paddlin’ Madeleine Home" (1925), "I Can't Give You Anything but Love" (1928), and the classic "Singin' in the Rain" (1929), which he introduced.
 Edwards's own compositions included "(I'm Cryin' 'Cause I Know I'm) Losing You", "You're So Cute (Mama o' Mine)", "Little Somebody of Mine", and "I Want to Call You 'Sweet Mama'".
-He also recorded a few "off-color" novelty songs for under-the-counter sales, including "I'm a Bear in a Lady's Boudoir", "Take Out That Thing", and "Give It to Mary with Love".
+He also recorded a few "off-color" novelty songs for under-the-counter sales, including "I'm a Bear in a Lady's Boudoir", "Mr. Insurance Man", and "Give It to Mary with Love".

 Edwards, more than any other performer, was responsible for the soaring popularity of the ʻukulele.

 Millions of ʻukuleles were sold during the decade, and Tin Pan Alley publishers added ʻukulele chords to standard sheet music.
 Edwards always played American Martin ukuleles, favoring the small soprano model in his early career.
 In his later years, he moved to the larger tenor ʻukulele, which was becoming popular in the 1930s.

 Edwards continued to record until shortly before his death in 1971.
 His last record album, Ukulele Ike, was released posthumously on the independent Glendale label.
 He reprised many of his 1920s hits; his failing health was however evident in the recordings.